 Kitchen, bathrooms, laundry room

 There are structural reasons that would necessitate painting of course.
 For example, as a new house settles, joints will crack or drywall screws “pop”.
 This is not a paint issue but should be taken care of before the next paint job.
-The next blog will deal with how often ceilings, doors and trim get painted.

 For any help with repairing and painting your walls in the Toronto area, call 416 733-7767 or complete the available contact form.